An outdoor rug provides a warm and cozy atmosphere to your outdoor space and brings your indoor style to the outdoors.

 An outdoor rug pad should be around an inch smaller than your rug on all sides.
 However, if you get your rug pad with us you don’t have to worry about this because we custom cut all our rug pads to perfectly match your rug.

 Just enter your rug’s actual dimensions and we’ll do the calculations for you so you get a perfect fit.

 A quality outdoor rug pad should be porous to drain water better, especially after a heavy downpour.

-A waffle-type rug pad, like Super Lock Outdoor, is an excellent option because it’s water-resistant and can absorb a fraction of its weight — a feature that helps to drain water that collects on your outdoor rug.
+A waffle-type rug pad is an excellent option because it’s water-resistant and can absorb a fraction of its weight — a feature that helps to drain water that collects on your outdoor rug.

 A waffle-type rug pad allows air to circulate between the floor and rug, preventing mold and mildew from forming.

 Some outdoor rug pads have a UV-resistant coating that helps to protect them from fading and discoloration.

 If you buy rug pads without a UV-resistant coating, they'll be easily damaged by the sun — especially during sweltering summers.
 (Keep in mind, your rug pad will be under your rug, so you generally shouldn’t have to worry about this too much, but if your rug pad is ever exposed to the sun, UV resistance will be very useful.)

 FAQs about outdoor rugs and outdoor rug pads

 Can you leave an outdoor rug outside?